-West Virginia Medicaid
+West Virginia Medicaid Eligibility and Enrollment

 - Are you thinking of applying for Medicaid in West Virginia?
 Learn everything you need to know about the eligibility criteria, what’s covered and how to apply.

 As of September 2020, Medicaid in West Virginia provided health care to more than 541,000 people through Medicaid and CHIP programs.
 The state aims to provide Medicaid to 550,000 residents and has broad eligibility categories to help accomplish this goal.
 All low-income residents of West Virginia who are struggling to pay for health care may be able to access assistance through West Virginia Medicaid.